Frequently Asked Questions

 In lieu of transporting a pupil who is eligible for transportation under par. (a) to and from his or her residence, a school district may transport the pupil to or from, or both, a before- and after-school child care program under s.
 120.125, a child care program under s.
 120.13 (14) or any other child care program, family child care home or child care provider.

 The total funds available for pupil transportation aid are appropriated by the Wisconsin Legislature.
-An amount is paid to the school district for each actually transported student based on distance transported according to rates in s.121.58(2) and s.121.58(4) Wis.
+An amount is paid to the school district and independent charter school for each actually transported student based on distance transported according to rates in s.121.58(2) and s.121.58(4) Wis.
 Stats.
 See Pupil Transportation Aid for the current rates.
 If the appropriation is not sufficient to pay the total amount, aid is prorated according to the amount eligible per District.